koter84/wpSOL/assets/readme.txt

 Yes, there is a settings-page where you can setup a redirect after login or logout and setup the Name the user gets in their profile and enforce that.

 == Changelog ==

+= 1.1.13 =
+* checked for compatibility with wordpress 5.4.0

 = 1.1.12 =
 * checked for compatibility with wordpress 5.2.3